-When the written word is cleverly crafted it commands attention.
-Cutting through the online noise is half the battle.
-The other half is retaining the reader’s focus…
+When the written word is cleverly crafted it commands attention and retains the reader’s focus.

 How am I doing?

 Life is a series of split seconds.
-An average sporting match has over a million of them.
+An average sporting match has over a million.

 The job of a sports photographer is to anticipate the split seconds worth capturing.